 - Label food in the freezer with item and date (month and year is enough).
 This will help you more easily keep track of what you have and also what you need to use up.

 Do you have additional tips for how to keep a kitchen organized?
 I’d love to hear them in the comments below!
 Do you have a well-organized kitchen, but struggle when deciding what to prepare for dinner for your family?
-The Scramble can help — our weekly meal plans can eliminate all the guess-work and stress.
-Sign up for a two week free trial and let us do the work for you!
+The Scramble can help — our family-friendly weekly meal plans can eliminate all the guess-work and stress.